PAC Mode Estimation using PPR Martingale Confidence Sequences: CONCLUSION

 In Figure~\ref{fig:adaptiveK}, we compare the sample complexities of PPR-ME and SPRT.
 Whereas other problem parameters (including $f_{max}$) stay the same as before, we consider an instance in which $K = 10$.
 The single correct answer is given by a $(1 - f)$-fraction of the nodes, while $9$ different incorrect answers are given by the Byzantine nodes, each equally common.
 The version of SPRT used is a 1vr adaptation of the basic procedure~\cite{sourav2019} to $K = 10$.
 First, we observe that SPRT terminates before PPR-1v1 and PPR-1vr at all values of $f$.
 The PPR algorithms pay this price for having to assure $\delta$-correctness at all values of $f < \frac{1}{2}$, unlike SPRT, which does so only for $f < f_{max}$.
 We show the performance of another PPR variant, denoted ``PPR-Adaptive'', in the same plot.
 In reality, we cannot be sure about the number of answers $K$ that will be returned by the blockchain's nodes--and hence cannot use it in our stopping rule.
 Under PPR-Adaptive, which is a 1v1 strategy, the overall mistake probability $\delta$ is divided into the \textit{infinite} sequence $k \frac{\delta}{1^{2}}, k \frac{\delta}{2^{2}}, k \frac{\delta}{3^{2}}, \dots$ (with $k = \frac{6}{\pi^{2}}$).
 Whenever a new answer is revealed, it is inserted into the list of possible answers, and its pairwise tests given mistake probabilities from the unused portion of the sequence.
 In principle, PPR-Adaptive can accommodate any number of answers, incurring only a small increase in sample complexity, as visible from Figure~\ref{fig:adaptiveK}.

-\section{Conclusion}
+\section{CONCLUSION}

-In this paper, we apply the framework of PPR martingale confidence sequences to the problem of PAC mode estimation.
+In this paper, we apply the framework of PPR Martingale confidence sequences to the problem of PAC mode estimation.
 Our investigation follows two different dimensions that play a significant role in determining the efficiency of stopping rules.
 First is the tightness of the confidence bounds used internally in the stopping rule.
-By separately focusing on the Bernoulli case, we show that the PPR martingale stopping rule is sample-efficient both in theory and in practice.
-Our analysis as well as experiments may be of independent interest to research on pure exploration problems in stochastic bandits.
+By separately focusing on the Bernoulli case, we show that the PPR Martingale stopping rule is sample-efficient.
 The second aspect of mode estimation is the template applied to generalise from $K = 2$ to $K \geq 2$, which can typically be applied with any valid confidence bounds.
-Of the two major choices---``one-versus-one'' (1v1) and ``one-versus-rest'' (1vr)---we find 1v1 to be the more efficient.

-The PPR-ME algorithm that combines both ideas is simple, computationally efficient, yet significantly more sample-efficient not only than the recently-proposed $\mathcal{A}_{1}$ algorithm~\cite{Shah_Choudhury_Karamchandani_Gopalan_2020}, but many other baselines (including an improved variant of $\mathcal{A}_{1}$ that we include in our experiments).
-To illustrate the practical relevance of PPR-ME, we present two separate real-world applications in which it can offer significant advantages over earlier approaches.
-In sample-based election forecasting, PPR-ME significantly reduces the sample complexity when paired with the DCB sampling strategy.
-Analysing the sample complexity of DCB in terms of its problem parameters remains an avenue for future work, which could contribute to a growing literature on sample-based techniques in social choice theory~\cite{dey2015,pmlr-v37-rajkumar15}.
-Our second application, to probabilistic verification in blockchains, is based on PPR-ME being relatively assumption-free, which makes it a promising algorithm for many industrial applications.
+Of the three major choices---``one-versus-one'' (1v1), ``one-versus-rest'' (1vr), and a multi-dimensional test (MD)---we find 1v1 to be the most efficient.
+Our empirical findings are affirmed by theoretical analysis that shows (1) regardless of the problem instance and the mistake probability, the 1v1 approach is guaranteed to terminate no later than the 1vr approach for many popular confidence bounds, and (2) the PPR-1v1 stopping rule is indeed asymptotically optimal.
+The PPR-1v1 algorithm is also parameter-free and computationally much faster than the other algorithms, making it a natural choice to apply to practical mode estimation problems.
+We illustrate its efficacy on two distinct real-world tasks.